YohannesLibelo/YohannesLibelo/README.md

 📈 **Current Projects**:
 - **AI-Enabled Full-Stack Application**: Developing a coaching app that uses AI to provide workout recommendations based on user data.
 The project utilizes Spring Boot for the backend and Vue.js for the frontend.

-Feel free to explore my repositories and projects.
-I’m always open to collaboration and learning from the community.

----

-This version should effectively convey your experience, skills, and aspirations to potential employers or collaborators.